-Q4: What can help people with Down syndrome reduce stress and stay well?
+Q5: What can help people with Down syndrome reduce stress and stay well?

 - A. Following a schedule can be helpful for all people.
 People with Down syndrome may be very sensitive to sudden changes to their routine and environment, which may cause stress.
 People with anxiety or depression will also likely need more help at this time.
 Reach out to health care providers with any concerns.
-Some ways to help stay well are to: - Keep routines of getting dressed and ready for the day. - Keep regular sleep schedules. - Eat a healthy, balanced diet with whole grains, protein-rich foods, fruits and vegetables, dairy (or substitutes) and healthy fats.
+Some ways to help stay well are to: - If appropriate, take walks outside.
+Try to stay 6 feet away from other people and wear a mask. - Keep routines of getting dressed and ready for the day. - Keep regular sleep schedules.

+- Eat a healthy, balanced diet with whole grains, protein-rich foods, fruits, and vegetables, dairy (or substitutes) and healthy fats.
 There are no known foods or nutrients that prevent or treat COVID-19. - " For more information visit Dietary Guidelines for Americans. - Stick to three balanced meals and two healthy snacks.
-Avoid emotional eating, grazing, or eating when bored. - Drink plenty of fluids. - If allowed, take walks outside.
-Always stay 6 feet away from other people. - It may help to make a list of activities that are allowed, both indoors and outdoors.
-Posting the list of activities around your home can also be a helpful reminder.
+Avoid emotional eating, grazing, or eating when bored. - Drink plenty of fluids. - Get outside as much as possible.
+It may help to make a list of activities that are allowed, both indoors and outdoors, such as activities like bike rides, or virtual dance parties where it is possible to stay physically distanced.
+Posting the list of activities around your home can also be a helpful reminder. - Help connect the person with Down syndrome with their friends via video calls.
+If they are living in a group home, ensure that video apps are downloaded and available. - There are many resources available online to help find safe activities.
+Consider checking your local Down syndrome clinic or local Down syndrome organization's website.